markcmiller86/hello-numerical-world/docs/index.md

 ![Evolution Towards Steady State ::](Heat_Transfer.gif)

-{% include qanda
-    question='Construct a suitable command-line to easily confirm a linear steady state' answer='Since the default length is 1 and the default boundary conditions are 0 and 1, we just need to run the problem for a long time.
+### Construct a suitable command-line to easily confirm a linear steady state'

+Since the default length is 1 and the default boundary conditions are 0 and 1, we just need to run the problem for a long time.
 But, to be a little more thorough, it is even better to start with a random initial condition too.

 ```
 % ./heat dx=0.25 maxt=100 ic="rand(125489,100,50)" runame=test
 ```
-' %}

-{% include qanda
-    question='How do you confirm results after a long time are a linear steady state?' answer='Examine the initial and final results file and confirm even a random input still yields a final result where $$u=x_{i}$$ for all rows of the results file
+### How do you confirm results after a long time are a linear steady state?'

+Examine the initial and final results file and confirm even a random input still yields a final result where $$u=x_{i}$$ for all rows of the results file

 ```
 % cat test/test_soln_00000.curve
 # Temperature